pippinbarr/chesses2/press/README.md

 ## Technology

 _Chesses 2_ was created in JavaScript using the ever-so-useful [chess.js](https://github.com/jhlywa/chess.js) and [chessboard.js](https://chessboardjs.com/) libraries which together make representing chess (or variants) remarkably straightforward compared to the true nightmare it would be to do from scratch.
 It also involves some [jQuery](https://jquery.com/) and [jQuery UI](https://jqueryui.com/).
-The sound stuff in musical chess uses lovely sound library [Pizzicato.js](https://alemangui.github.io/pizzicato/).
+The sound stuff in musical chess uses the lovely sound library [Pizzicato.js](https://alemangui.github.io/pizzicato/).
 The drawing in LeWitt chess uses [p5.js](https://p5js.org/).

 ## License